aperkaz/onboarding/README.md

 Every time a test fails screenshot is done and saved in /tmp/errorShots.

 ##### Known issues
-- When some tests fail it usually ends with hundreds of messages from notification service what causes onbaording to dramatically slow down and need to be restarted.
 - Docker log merges stdout with stderr what makes it hard to read when tests fail
 - Running tests using selenium docker builtin browser is very slow (X11 is emulated)
 - As we are using React many views are not available when webdriver gets `pageLoaded` event so we need to